maketronica/maketronica.github.io/_posts/2016-03-20-broodbox_sensor_cage.markdown

 Then I connected the signal wire to the Arduino in the electronics box, and wired the 5 volt and ground wires into the junction box beneath the hive.

-Live charts of sensor data available on the [charts page](/hivebot/charts).
+Live charts of sensor data available on the [Hivebot page](/hivebot).

 Parts List: